jihwanksa/open_polymer/pseudolabel/README.md

 **Why separate environment?**
 - Avoids conflicts with `torch_geometric` (requires specific PyTorch version)
 - Cleaner dependency management for BERT/Uni-Mol
+- Includes AutoGluon and RDKit for seamless pipeline execution
+- **NOTE:** This environment is used by BOTH `pseudolabel/` and `AutoGluon/` folders!
 - Works seamlessly on Apple Silicon (MPS acceleration)

 ### 2. Quick Generation (5 min total)